marijnh/Eloquent-JavaScript/20_node.md

 {{index "callback function", "asynchronous programming", "write method", "end method", "Buffer class"}}

 Writable streams are a widely used concept in Node.
-Such objects have a `write` method, which can be passed a string or a `Buffer` object, to write something to the stream.
-Their `end` method also optionally takes a value to write to the stream, and will close the stream after writing—or right away if none is given.
-Both of these methods can also be given a callback as an additional argument, which they will call when the writing to or closing of the stream has finished.
+Such objects have a `write` method, which can be passed a string or a `Buffer` object to write something to the stream.
+Their `end` method closes the stream, and also optionally takes a value to write to the stream before closing.
+Both of these methods can also be given a callback as an additional argument, which they will call when the writing or closing has finished.

 {{index "createWriteStream function", "writeFile function"}}